 - Fantasy Lesson for Kids— Explore a lesson that “explores the characteristics of the fantasy genre and discusses examples of children’s fantasy books.”

-Until next time, fantasy write on…
+Until next time, keep on fantasy writing…

-If you enjoyed these Fantasy Writing Prompts,
+If you enjoyed these Fantasy Writing Prompts for Middle School,

 please share them on Facebook, Twitter, and/or Pinterest.